vinkla/wordplate/README.md

 Out of the box WordPlate provides two NPM scripts to get you going without having to install Gulp globally on you machine.

 First of there is a script for development.
+This script will first run all the Gulp tasks and then keep listening for changes you make in your asset files.

 ```sh
 npm run dev
 ```

 Then there is a script you should run before publishing your application.
+This script will compile all your asset files and revision them for cache busting.

 ```sh
 npm run prod